-1. This is an action under the Administrative Procedure Act ("APA"), 5 U.S.C. §§ 701 et seq in response to the U.S. Government's unlawful withholding of agency action to fully and correctly account for a deceased WWII era Army servicemember and others whose remains were not recovered.
-Subsequent to World War II the U.S. Army Graves Registration Service identified some, but not all, of the remains recovered from a POW camp cemetery at Cabanatuan, Nueva Ecija Province, Philippine Islands, in which the remains of Private Arthur H.
+1. This is an action under the Administrative Procedure Act ("APA"), 5 U.S.C. §§ 701 et seq and the Fifth Amendment to the U.S. Constitution in response to the U.S. Government's unlawful withholding of agency action and due process in fully and correctly